millennIumAMbiguity/no-more-packs/README.md

 ## Ways to help

-Many of the packs are missing methadata on github.
-A pack shuld have the large pack icon, a description, and the pack itself.\
+Many of the packs are missing metadata on GitHub.
+A pack should have the large pack icon, a description, and the pack itself.\
 See [`datapacks\No More Ruined Portals`](https://github.com/millennIumAMbiguity/no-more-packs/tree/main/datapacks/No%20More%20Ruined%20Portals) for example.

 It have been brught to my attention that you can do multi version support.
 Some packs have multiple versions on modrinth that shuld be merged using this feature.